 Type of session

 |Face to face counselling:||Yes|

-Weekday evenings, Thursday and Friday daytime and evenings, and Saturday mornings.
+Wednesday, Thursday and Friday daytime and evening, and Tuesday evening.

 Types of client